-Figure 67 - Basic View

 Advanced View

-The Advanced View is similar to the Basic View but includes more information about the system.
+The Advanced View, Figure 68, is similar to the Basic View but includes more information about the system.
 At the top is a 2x6 grid of displays, reach representing a battery within the battery pack.
 The battery’s number, voltage, current and temperature will be displayed.
 If any of the information falls below a certain threshold, the value and the display widget will be highlighted.
 This information should help with the diagnosis of any battery issues; for example, a single bad battery will be highlighted here.
 To the left of the Speed widget there are five more display widgets: the Battery Pack, Systems Battery, Engine, Charge from Solar Panels, and Charge from Plug.
 The Battery Pack widget displays information similar to the Battery widgets but it gives information related to the Battery Pack as a whole.
 The Systems Battery widget gives information related to the battery that powers the auxiliary systems such as lights, radio, etc. The Engine widget gives information related specifically to the motor.
 The Charge Input Solar widget displays the amount of charge that the solar panels are currently producing.
 The Charge Input Plug widget displays the amount of charge that the plug from the power grid is currently providing.